 Bio

-Amy Spencer is a Los Angeles–based writer, author and journalist.
-She has written celebrity cover profiles and features for magazines including Men’s Journal, New York, InStyle, Parade, Harper’s Bazaar, Women’s Health, Marie Claire, Seventeen, Glamour and others.
-She has published three books on happiness and optimism: Meeting Your Half-Orange (Running Press) which Harper’s Bazaar called “the ultimate pep talk”; The Happy Life Checklist (Perigee); and Bright Side Up (Perigee), which O, The Oprah Magazine called one of “10 Titles to Pick Up Now.”
-She has also done copywriting, TV development work, video script writing, and creating content with brands that have included Smashbox, Kate Spade, Johnson & Johnson, A&E, Mercury, and InStyle.
-She has also ghostwritten and collaborated on books for celebrities and other talent.
+A former editor of Glamour and Maxim magazines, she has written celebrity cover profiles and features for Men’s Journal, New York, InStyle, Parade, Harper’s Bazaar, Women’s Health, Marie Claire, Seventeen, Glamour and others.
+She also does TV writing as well as video script writing and copywriting.
+She has created content with brands that have included Smashbox, Kate Spade, Johnson & Johnson, A&E, Mercury, Encyclopedia Britannica, and InStyle.
+And she has also ghostwritten and collaborated on books for celebrities and other talent.

 • Your books are all about optimism and happiness.
 Do you ever get tired of talking about it?